david-drew/OV_Python_Docs/md/AUTO.md

 ### Enumerating Available Devices

 ### Default Auto-Device Selection Logic
-With the 2021.4 release, Auto-Device selects the most suitable device with following default logic:
+With the 2021.4 release, the Auto-Device selects the most suitable device using the following default logic:
 1. Check if dGPU (discrete), iGPU (integrated) and CPU devices are available
 2. Get the precision of the input model, such as FP32
 3. According to the priority of dGPU, iGPU, and CPU (in this order), if the device supports the precision of the input network, select it as the most suitable device